elien666/hass-family-calendar/add-on/README.md

 ## Configuration

-Configure this add-on through the Home Assistant UI.
-All configuration options are **optional** - unset options will disable their respective features.
+Configure this add-on through the Home Assistant UI using toggle switches to enable individual features.
+Each feature has a toggle switch that controls its visibility and activation.

 ### Home Assistant Connection